Pakistan's embattled PM ousted in no-confidence vote

 Associated Press

-ISLAMABAD (AP) — Pakistan’s political opposition ousted the country’s embattled prime minister in a no-confidence vote early Sunday, which they won after several of Imran Khan’s allies and a key coalition party deserted him.
+ISLAMABAD (AP) — Pakistan’s political opposition toppled Prime Minister Imran Khan in a no-confidence vote in Parliament early Sunday after several political allies and a key party in his ruling coalition deserted him.

-The combined opposition that spans the political spectrum from the left to the radically religious will form the new government, with the head of one of the largest parties, the Pakistani Muslim League, taking over as prime minister.
+The opposition, which spans the political spectrum from leftists to religious radicals, will form a new government.
+The head of one of the largest parties, a brother of disgraced former Prime Minister Nawaz Sharif, is likely to take over as prime minister if confirmed in a vote Monday.

 Anticipating his loss, Khan, who charged the opposition colluded with the United States to unseat him, has called on his supporters to stage rallies nationwide on Sunday.
-Khan’s options are limited and should he see a big turnout in his support, he may try to keep the momentum of street protests as a way to pressure Parliament to hold early elections.
+Khan’s options are limited, though.
+Should he see a big turnout in his support, he may try to keep the momentum of street protests as a way to pressure Parliament to hold early elections.

 Khan earlier had tried to sidestep the vote by dissolving Parliament and calling early elections but a Supreme Court ruling ordered the vote to go ahead.

-The vote comes amid cooling relations between Khan and a powerful military who many of his political opponents allege helped him come to power in general elections in 2018.
-The military has directly ruled Pakistan for more than half of its 75 years and wields considerable power over civilian governments, who worry a disgruntled army could unseat them.
+The vote comes amid cooling relations between Khan and Pakistan’s powerful military, which many of his political opponents allege helped him come to power in general elections in 2018.
+The military has directly ruled Pakistan for more than half of its 75 years and wields considerable power over civilian governments.

-The opposition called for Khan’s ouster charging economic mismanagement as inflation soars and the Pakistani rupee plummets in value.
-The vote caps months of political turmoil and a constitutional crisis that required the Supreme Court to sort out.
+In seeking Khan’s ouster, the opposition had accused him of economic mismanagement as inflation soars and the Pakistani rupee plummets in value.
+The vote caps months of political turmoil and a constitutional crisis that required the Supreme Court to step in.

 In an impassioned speech Friday, Khan doubled down on his accusations that his opponents colluded with the United States to unseat him over his foreign policy choices, which often seemed to favor China and Russia and defied the U.S.

 Khan said Washington opposed his Feb.
-24 meeting with Russian President Vladimir Putin in the Kremlin hours after tanks rolled into Ukraine, launching a devastating war in the heart of Europe.
+24 meeting with Russian President Vladimir Putin in the Kremlin.
+The meeting took place hours after Russian tanks rolled into Ukraine, launching a devastating war in the heart of Europe.

-Ahead of the vote, his lawmakers addressed Parliament to express outrage about a letter Khan said told of a senior U.S. official, who was not named, who informed top Pakistani diplomats that Washington’s relations with Pakistan would improve if Khan was ousted.
-Human rights minister Shireen Mazari said the memo named Khan and said that if he was out of power “all would be forgiven.”
+Ahead of the vote, a member of Khan’s Cabinet referred to an earlier claim by Khan that Pakistani diplomats in Washington were told by a senior U.S. official that relations would improve if Khan was ousted.

 The U.S. State Department has denied any involvement in Pakistan’s internal politics.
 Deputy State Department spokeswoman Jalina Porter told reporters on Friday there was “absolutely no truth to these allegations.”

 Still, Khan urged his supporters to take to the streets, particularly the youth who have been the backbone of his support since the former cricket star turned conservative Islamist politician came to power in 2018.
-He said they needed to protect Pakistan’s sovereignty and oppose U.S. dictations.
+He said they needed to protect Pakistan’s sovereignty and oppose alleged U.S. dictates.

 “You have to come out to protect your own future.
 It is you who have to protect your democracy, your sovereignty and your independence. … This is your duty,” he said.
 “I will not accept an imposed government.”